jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 + Is sorted by descending date by default.
 + Includes data from 3 days back.

-For iOS 14 and 15, it displays a central compact look at Fast, Fast List and Daily List.
+For iOS 15, it displays a central compact look at Fast, Fast List and Daily List.
 When the screen height is small (e.g. an iPhone in landscape mode), the Daily List is not displayed.

 #### Each list: